Tornadoes, large hail and damaging winds hit the South

 As of late Tuesday night, the NWS reported that the "bulk" of the remaining severe tornado threat was to central Mississippi and west central Alabama.
 The severe weather began in the early afternoon and was expected to last into the early morning hours Wednesday, according to the NWS Storm Prediction Center.

-The cause of the storm, according to Mike Chesterfield, director of Weather Presentation at The Weather Channel, is a cold front.
+The cause of the storm, according to Mike Chesterfield, director of Weather Presentation at The Weather Channel, was a cold front.

 "A strong cold front will be sweeping eastward into warm moist air today into tonight helping to spawn numerous rounds of severe thunderstorms ahead of it," he said.
 "The severe thunderstorm and tornado threat will be enhanced by winds which will be turning with height along with strong jet stream energy moving in overhead."